wellcomecollection/wellcomecollection.org/catalogue/webapp/pages/PROGRESS_NOTES.md

-[The Platform team at Wellcome Collection](https://github.com/wellcometrust/platform), who look after [our API](https://developers.wellcomecollection.org/catalogue), have been up to beavering away to help enrich and expand the data we have available through our search.
+[The Platform team at Wellcome Collection](https://github.com/wellcometrust/platform), who look after [our API](https://developers.wellcomecollection.org/catalogue), have been beavering away to help enrich and expand the data we have available through our search.

-We have been working on surfacing that data in a clear, purposeful, and beautiful fashion.
+We have been working on surfacing that data in a clear, purposeful, and beautiful fashion, to yourselves.

 * Works now come with a broader set of metadata
   * The creators field has been usurped by the richer contributors field which